Elizabeth Bay

 An assessment of population growth drivers in Elizabeth Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the Elizabeth Bay statistical area (Lv2) is around 5,302.
-This reflects an increase of 424 people since the 2021 Census, which reported a population of 4,878.
-The change was inferred from AreaSearch's resident population estimate of 5,301 following examination of ABS' latest ERP data release (June 2024) and an additional 27 validated new addresses since the Census date.
-This level of population equates to a density ratio of 21,208 persons per square kilometer, placing Elizabeth Bay in the top 10% nationally assessed by AreaSearch.
-The area's 8.7% growth since the 2021 census exceeded the state average of 7.6%.
+Based on analysis of ABS population updates for the broader area around the suburb of Elizabeth Bay, its population is estimated at around 5,302 as of February 2026.
+This reflects an increase of 424 people, representing an 8.7% growth since the 2021 Census which reported a population of 4,878 people.
+The change is inferred from the resident population of 5,301 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 21,208 persons per square kilometer, placing Elizabeth Bay in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+The suburb's 8.7% growth since the 2021 census exceeded the state average of 7.8%, positioning it as a growth leader in the region.
 Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase its population by 2,231 persons, reflecting a gain of 41.1% over the 17 years.
+By 2041, a significant population increase is forecast for Elizabeth Bay, with an expected expansion of 2,237 persons, reflecting a gain of 41.3% in total over the 17-year period.

 Frequently Asked Questions - Population